liyunqianggyn/Push-for-Quantization-Deep-Fisher-Hashing/README.md

 # Push for Quantization: Deep Fisher Hashing
 This is the PyTorch implementation of [Push for Quantization: Deep Fisher Hashing](https://arxiv.org/abs/1909.00206)

-In the meantime, a re-implemented version of our work: https://github.com/swuxyj/DeepHash-pytorch
+In the meantime, a re-implemented version of our work: [Training code](https://github.com/swuxyj/DeepHash-pytorch)

 # Citation
 If you use this code for your research, please consider citing: